ThinkR-open/attachment/README.md

 library(attachment)
 ```

 What you really want is to fill and update your description file along with the modifications of your documentation.
-Indeed, only this function will really be called in your package:
+Indeed, only the following function will really be called.
+Use and abuse during the development of your package !

 ``` r
 attachment::att_to_description()